MUSS777/tata-motors-dcf-model/README.md

 - Manual formula building

 ## Author
-Built by [Your Name] as part of a learning project in corporate finance.
+Built by Mohammed Mussadiq Khan as part of a learning project in corporate finance.

 📁 File: `tata-motors-dcf.xlsx`